QubesOS/qubes-doc/VerifyingSignatures.md

 What Digital Signatures Can and Cannot Prove
 --------------------------------------------

-Most people--even programmers--”are confused about the basic concepts underlying digital signatures.
+Most people – even programmers – are confused about the basic concepts underlying digital signatures.
 Therefore, most people should read this section, even if it looks trivial at first sight.

 Digital signatures can prove both **authenticity** and **integrity** to a reasonable degree of certainty. **Authenticity** ensures that a given file was indeed created by the person who signed it (i.e., that it was not forged by a third party). **Integrity** ensures that the contents of the file have not been tampered with (i.e., that a third party has not undetectably altered its contents *en route*).